EDUCBA Logo

 Note 1: The examples below use MySQL v8.0.16 CLI.

-Note 2: Most of the structured query languages are case insensitive, which means the commands are the same whether in upper case or lower case.
+Note 2: Most structured query languages are case insensitive, meaning the commands are the same in upper case or lower case.

 CREATE DATABASE